 These 5 interrelated disciplines shape your thinking, actions and results: (i) having a clear, inspiring life vision, (ii) breaking your broad vision into a concrete plan (with priorities, goals and action steps), (iii) using process controls (tools and systems) to stay on-track, (iv) using measurements to get vital feedback and make informed decisions and (iv) having effective time-use.

 Implementing the 12 Week Year

 In our complete 14-page summary, we explain in detail how the 8 elements above can be combined into an operating system for implementing the 12 Week Year.
 Here’s a quick overview of the key steps and components:

 Crystallize a Compelling Vision

 Your actions will never exceed the size of your personal vision.
-In the book and our full summary, we elaborate on (i) the emotional cycle that everyone goes though and (ii) how to build belief in your vision and (iii) how to craft a compelling, inspiring vision motivates you to push beyond your comfort zone and keep going in face of challenges.
+In our full summary, we elaborate on (i) the emotional cycle that everyone goes though and (ii) how to build belief in your vision and (iii) how to craft a compelling, inspiring vision motivates you to push beyond your comfort zone and keep going in face of challenges.

 Develop your 12 Week Plan

 Planning (defining what to do and how to do it) allows you to take proactive action rather than react to circumstances.
-In the book / complete summary, you can get tips and details on (i) why planning is essential, (ii) how to define your 12 Week Goals, and (iii) how to develop your 12 Week Plan and tactics.
+In complete summary, you can get tips and details on (i) why planning is essential, (ii) how to define your 12 Week Goals, and (iii) how to develop your 12 Week Plan and tactics.